Licorice Gourami (Parosphromenus deissneri) Species Profile & Care Guide

 |GH||2 - 10|

-Origins of the Licorice Gourami
+Natural Habitat of the Licorice Gourami

 The Licorice Gourami is endemic to the Bangka Belitung province in Indonesia where it inhabits heavily vegetated, slow-flowing blackwaters in streams, creeks and forest peat swamps.
 These waters are tea colour due to the occupancy of humic acids and other chemicals releasing by decaying organic materials.